enasequence/pipelite/README.md

 ##### Common executor parameters

 The following parameters are available for all executors.
-Please replace '*' below with the executor name (e.g. 'kubernetes').
+Please replace '*' below with the executor name (e.g. ' kubernetes').

+- pipelite.executor.*.immediateRetries: the maximum number of times a stage will be re-executed immediately in case of a non-permanent error.
+If immediate retries is larger than maximumRetries it will be set to the same value as maximumRetries.
+Default value: 3
+- pipelite.executor.*.maximumRetries: the maximum number of times a stage will be re-executed in case of a non-permanent error before it is considered as failed.
+Default value: 3
+- pipelite.executor.*.permanentErrors: exit codes that are considered permanent errors that will not be retried.
 - pipelite.executor.*.saveLog: if true then the stage log will be saved in the database.
 Default value: true
 - pipelite.executor.*.logLines: the number of last lines from the output file saved in the stage log.
-Default value: 1000
+Default value:
+  1000
 - pipelite.executor.*.logTimeout: the maximum wait time for the stage log to become available.
 Default value: 10 seconds
-- pipelite.executor.*.permanentErrors: exit codes that are considered permanent errors that will not be retried.

 ##### Kubernetes executor parameters

 - pipelite.executor.kubernetes.context: the Kubernetes context.